-The 7th edition of Season Film Festival will take over Helsinki’s Bio Rex, Maxim and Kinopalatsi from March 28th to 31st, 2019.
+The 8th edition of Season Film Festival will take over Helsinki’s Bio Rex, Maxim and Orion from March 26th to 29th, 2020.
 Focusing on questions of identity, gender and diversity, the festival presents cinematic highlights coming to cinemas later this year along with a bunch of festival faves from across the world.

 Season Film Festival is arranged by the Helsinki International Film Festival – Love & Anarchy association.

 “Are you sure you are a woman?
 You look like an artichoke.” – La Strada (dir.
 Federico Fellini, 1954)

 Season Film Festival stems from the Woman or Artichoke film festival created in 2001.
 The idea of an event with an emphasis on female filmmakers came from Kirsi Raitaranta, an employee of the City of Helsinki Cultural Centre at the time, and from Laura Mänki.
 At first, it was arranged by the City of Helsinki Cultural Centre until HIFF took over after 2007.
 At the same time, it was re-named Artisokka – Helsinki Woman Film Festival.